stablekernel/aqueduct/source/docs/db/validations.md

 }
 ```

-When overriding this method, the `super` implementation must be invoked and if it returns `false`, the overridden method must return `false`.
+When overriding this method, the `super` implementation must be invoked to run validations for individual fields.
+Of course, if it returns `false`, the overridden method must return `false`.

 ### Skipping Validations